 I met with one of my favorite venture capitalists this week for about a half hour just to catch up.
 I made the mistake of not really having an agenda, so it was a bit all over the place, and there was that moment when you know it’s time to wrap it up and move on.

-Two things I asked about were his views on third parties raising money for startups–when you hire someone to raise capital for you–and angel conferences, incubator boot camps, and venture financing conferences.
+Two things I asked about were his views on third parties raising money for startups: when you hire someone to raise capital for you, angel conferences, incubator boot camps, and venture financing conferences.

 What he’s saying is something I’ve believed for a long time: tenacity is more important than opportunity, differentiation, intellect, or innovation.

 The USPTO is littered with patents that represent the broken dreams of tens of thousands of inventors who lack the drive or ambition to figure out how to get from invention to market share.
-So is the Apple App Store.
-And the Microsoft ISV program.
-And Techcrunch.
+So is the App Store, Github, and Product Hunt.

 I’ve had a number of companies approach me about raising money for them, as opposed to with them as a team member; some even didn’t want to build out their product without funding in place.
 I already knew my friend’s response, but I wanted to see his reaction, so I mentioned the general category to him and the fact that they didn’t want to build before funding.
 He just shook his head.

-When I start something, I’m all in, perhaps by nature.
+When I start something, I’m all in by nature.
 It’s hard for me to believe in something and only go half way.
-I can’t really raise money for someone else’s dream if I don’t believe in it too–and in them.
+And I can’t really raise money for someone else’s dream if I don’t believe in it too, and in them.

-Investors want to invest in smart, ambitious, tenacious entrepreneurs who can recover from failure, learn from their mistakes, refine their approach, and take another crack at it.
+Investors want to invest in smart, ambitious, and most importantly, tenacious entrepreneurs who can endure and recover from adversity, learn from their mistakes, refine their approach, and take another swing at it.
 One of the ways you can show that is by picking up the phone and trying for an appointment.

 Send an email.
 Connect through LinkedIn.
-Attend conferences where they’ll be and introduce yourself (stalk without seeming like a stalker.
+Engage on Twitter.
+Know where they’ll be and introduce yourself (stalk without seeming like a stalker.
 Find someone who knows them.

-Just be your cool, kind, ambitions, tenacious self and you’ll get the meeting.
+Just be your energetic, kind, ambitious, tenacious self and you’ll likely get the meeting.
 And then comes the next stage: the waiting.